dtoczala/ibm-cloud-landing-page/README.md

 ### References for Further Reading
 - [Intro to Compute Resources on IBM Cloud](https://www.youtube.com/watch?v=dfk53yb51yw&t=0s&list=PLmesOgYt3nKCfsXqx-A5k1bP7t146U4rz&index=3) - A 15 minute overview of the compute services available on the IBM Cloud, part of [James Belton's](https://www.linkedin.com/in/jamesbelton/) [IBM CLoud Foundation Skills](https://www.youtube.com/playlist?list=PLmesOgYt3nKCfsXqx-A5k1bP7t146U4rz) series on YouTube.
+- [Intro to VPC Infrastructure on IBM Cloud](https://github.com/jamesbeltonIBM/VPC-Infrastructre-on-IBMCloud) - A 15 minutnice PDF with an overview of the Virtual Private Cloud (VPC) infrastructure available on the IBM Cloud.
+It's another one of [James Belton's](https://www.linkedin.com/in/jamesbelton/) Getting Started PDF's.
 - [Interacting With a Device](https://console.bluemix.net/docs/vsi/vsi_interact_device_snapshot_view.html#interact-with-a-device-in-snapshot-view) - A simple guide to some basic operations with a virtual server instance.
 - [Managing Device Access](https://console.bluemix.net/docs/vsi/vsi_device_access.html#managing-device-access) - a simple guide to managing access to virtual server instances.
 - [What are the Different Types of Virtual Server?](https://www.youtube.com/watch?v=ARUefnCR9xw&list=PLmesOgYt3nKCfsXqx-A5k1bP7t146U4rz&index=17) - part of the [IBM Cloud Foundation Skills Series](https://www.youtube.com/playlist?list=PLmesOgYt3nKCfsXqx-A5k1bP7t146U4rz) series, this 7 minute video will walk you through the basics of virtual servers, and what the different types of virtual server are able to do.